pk-hash/winshade.nvim/README.md

 ## 🐛 Debugging

-Enable debug mode to see performance metrics:
+Enable debug mode to see performance metrics as notifications:

 ```lua
 require("winshade").setup({